 When to use a formula

 If you want to do more than sum values, you can perform complex calculations using formulas in your Chart of Accounts.
-Formulas are associated with a particular dimension and can calculate a value based on other Cube dimensions using several supported operations.
+Formulas are associated with a particular dimension and can calculate a value based on other Cube dimension members using several supported operations.

-Formula dimensions can be used in other formulas, and because they sit in your dimension hierarchy, their values also roll up to their parent dimensions.
+Formula dimension members can be used in other formulas, and because they sit in your dimension hierarchy, their values also roll up to their parent dimensions.

 For instance, Gross Margin can be added as a formula in Cube by dividing the formula dimension "Revenue" by "Cost of Goods Sold."